thecodechemist99/borgsnap/README.md

 already exists for the day, the script will fail\*.
 This could use a bit of battle hardening, but has been working well for me for several months already.

+\* If the script does fail, you can use "tidy" option.
+This will make best effort to remove any mountpoints, delete today's zfs snapshots and borg archives, allowing borgsnap to be run again that day.
+This was added mostly for test/dev purposes and may not work as intended!

 ## Restoring files